porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 there is no need to pip install anything, and (2) that last venv is just the name of the virtual environment (we can name it anything we like, such as `python3 -m venv chai_tea`; the name "venv" just keeps things clear).
 3. Open up your project in your IDE; you should see a new directory in your project called `venv` (or whatever you named your new virtual environment).
-Nice work! (also, we can see that a virtual environment is really just a directory containing scrips - not so scary after all!)
+Nice work!
 4. Activate your new environment: `source venv/bin/activate` (again, swap out the "venv" part for whatever you named your environment, if you named it something different)
 5. You should now see `(venv)` in the far left of your terminal screen.